 - Web Fundamentals, Networking Fundamentals, Linux Terminal Fundamentals

 This course is focused on learning by doing, not watching endless tutorials with nothing to show for it.
-You are going to learn how penetration testing works by actually practicing the techniques and methods used by Bug Bounty Hunters in 2022.
+You are going to learn how penetration testing works by actually practicing the techniques and methods used by Bug Bounty Hunters.

 And you'll be learning in good company.

 By enrolling today, you’ll also get to join our exclusive live online community classroom to learn alongside thousands of students, alumni, mentors, TAs and Instructors.

 Most importantly, you will be learning from industry experts (Aleksa & Andrei) that have actual real-world experience working on security for large companies and websites/apps with millions of visitors.

 No matter what you're background, previous experience or your current job, we make this course approachable for you by providing two paths.

 1 Don't know how to code yet?

 No problem at all.
 We've included three bonus sections to get you up to speed so you can start pentesting in no time at all.